ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

     port then Vagrant will automatically use another one at random and display show that in the output.

-The OS that is created is based on the image set, currently the following images can be used:
+The OS that is created is based on the image set.
+The following images can be used:

 - `jborean93/WindowsServer2008-x86 <https://app.vagrantup.com/jborean93/boxes/WindowsServer2008-x86>`_